 Online coaching usually means offering coaching services or selling coaching programs via courses and memberships online.
 It doesn’t mean that you never work with or see clients in person — but the bulk of your marketing and work is done through your website, social media, and digital marketing.

 In the Ultimate Bundle™ alone, we have dating, career, health, wellness, fitness, life, mindset, money, nutrition, and business coaches (just to name a few!).
-They offer a diverse range of products and services: from group programs, to online courses, to digital products, and private coaching.
+They offer a diverse range of products and services: from group coaching programs, to online courses, to digital products, and private coaching.

 But just because it’s easier to start an online business than it is to open a bakery (but not more delicious, obviously) doesn’t mean that you don’t need legal protection.
 There’s this (false) myth out there that because you’re starting an online business, you don’t need the same type of legal protection that you would if you started a good ol’ brick and mortar business.